tnebooks/12th-chemistry/content.en/docs/solid-state/_index.md

 ### 6.7 Imperfection in solids:

 According to the law of nature nothing is perfect, and so crystals need not be perfect.
 They always found to have some defects in the arrangement of their constituent particles.
 These defects affect the physical and chemical properties of the solid and also play an important role in various processes.
-For example, a process called doping leads to a crystal
+For example, a process called doping leads to a crystal imperfection and it increases the electrical conductivity of a semiconductor material such as silicon.
+The ability of ferromagnetic material such as iron, nickel etc., to be magnetized and demagnetized depends on the presence of imperfections.
+Crystal defects are classified as follows

 1) Point defects
 2) Line defects